-The Cornell University Privacy Office provides guidance and resources pertaining to the collection, use, redistribution, retention, and disposal of institutional information.
-The Privacy Office also serves as a partner and advisor for broader, privacy-related issues affecting members of the Cornell community.
+The Cornell University Privacy site provides guidance and resources pertaining to the collection, use, redistribution, retention, and disposal of institutional information.

 The Need for Privacy Information Management

 Information management is an essential component of sound university administration.
 Cornell acquires a tremendous variety and quantity of information in the course of business with students, staff, faculty and alumni, as well as affiliates, board members and other “friends of the university.”

 A patchwork of U.S. privacy laws touches some of that information.
 These include: